mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 for Extreme Heroism.
 The Gionetti was capable of jump-5 but its non-existent armour made it a liability in fleet actions.
-The running joke was that its crews would soon be ‘posthumous’ as well.
+The running joke was that its crews would soon be ‘posthumous' as well.

 Crew
 Captain, Pilots x3, Small